-Global Economy Weekahead - Desperately seeking signs of inflation
+GLOBAL ECONOMY WEEKAHEAD - Desperately seeking signs of inflation

-A global rout in stock markets, currencies, commodities and bond yields has so far defined 2016 as investors have seemingly lost faith in central banks' abilities to boost inflation, with signs the world economy is stalling.
+A global rout in stock markets, currencies, commodities and bond yields has so far defined 2016.
+Investors seem to have lost faith in central banks' abilities to boost inflation, with signs the world economy is stalling.

 Five-year inflation-linked swaps in the euro zone, for example, suggest annual price growth will be just 1.4 percent even as far out as 2021.